Athens, Georgia: Airports

 Athens-Ben Epps Airport (FAA code AHN) has been operational since 1917.
 It is east of downtown outside Georgia State Route 10 Loop and north of US Route 78.
-AHN qualifies for air service to be provided under the Essential Air Service provisions.
-SeaPort Airlines provides commercial air service to Nashville International Airport, TN.
-Until 2012, Georgia Skies and Wings Air provided commercial air service to Atlanta, and until 2008 (before either airline's current AHN service), US Airways provided service to Charlotte.
-Hartsfield-Jackson International Airport (ATL) is the primary point of departure and arrival for Athenians due to the relative lack of air service to AHN.
+As of 2025 it has no scheduled airline service, but was last served by SeaPort Airlines to Nashville in 2014.
+Athens' airport would qualify for air service to be provided under the Essential Air Service (EAS) provisions, but failed to meet the minimum daily passenger threshold of ten per day.
+Georgia Skies and Wings Air provided commercial air service to Atlanta.
+US Airways flights operated by Air Midwest provided service to Charlotte unitl 2008.
+Atlanta is the primary point of departure and arrival for Athenians due to the relative lack of air service to Athens.

-Alternative Transportation
+Alternative transportation

 Athens encourages the use of alternative transportation.
 Bike lanes are provided on major thoroughfares.
 A rail-to-trail redevelopment is being considered to connect Downtown with the East Side.
 Organizations such as BikeAthens support and encourage biking.
 Skateboarding and small scooters are also common sights around the UGA campus and Downtown.

+The 211 mi Georgia Hi–Lo Trail, established in 2024, will connect Athens to Savannah, Georgia, when completed.

-Public Transit
+Public transit

-Athens Transit provides intracity transit seven days per week.
+Athens Transit provides fare-free, intracity transit seven days per week.
 UGA Campus Transit provides fare-free transit around the University of Georgia campus, Milledge Avenue and Prince Avenue on the way to UGA's newest campus, the Health Sciences Campus.
 Southeastern Stages, a subsidiary of Greyhound Lines, provides intercity bus services.
 Low cost curbside bus service to Atlanta and Charlotte is also provided by Megabus.